India is the next big frontier for Netflix and Amazon. Now, the government is tightening rules on content.

 But the pushback is growing.
 Besides “Tandav,” the makers of “Mirzapur,” a crime thriller set in the eponymous small town in Uttar Pradesh, also on Amazon Prime Video, are also battling police complaints for “hurting religious sentiments.”
 Earlier, the member of Parliament from Mirzapur, an ally of the BJP, urged Modi to take action against the show for depicting the town as a den of violence.

-Police from Uttar Pradesh, run by a hard-line Hindu monk from the BJP, traveled to Mumbai to investigate the case and have questioned Amazon’s head of India Originals, Aparna Purohit.
+Police from Uttar Pradesh, run by a hard-line Hindu monk from the BJP, traveled to Mumbai to investigate the case against Tandav and have questioned Amazon’s head of India Originals, Aparna Purohit.
 Rejecting her pre-arrest bail plea, a judge from a lower court said “sentiments of the majority community have been hurt” by the show.

 This month, Amazon Prime Video stepped in with a fresh apology for the controversial scenes in “Tandav.”
 The statement said they respect the “diverse beliefs” of its viewers and “apologize unconditionally” to those who felt hurt.